Delicious oil-free, vegan, Candida diet friendly and gluten-free stuffed flatbread paratha with potato-cauliflower filling.

 - Should you be on Candida cleanse and still can’t have starchy veggies or legumes, substitute potatoes with turnip or rutabaga mash and use buckwheat flour instead of chickpea flour.

-- Try using sweet potato instead of potatoes or the mixture of both.
+- Next, try using sweet potato instead of potatoes or the mixture of both.

 - A proper pastry mat comes in handy when shaping your parathas.

-- If you’d love your parathas more spicy, substitute red bell pepper with finely chopped red and/or green chillies.
+- And finally, if you’d love your parathas more spicy, substitute red bell pepper with finely chopped red and/or green chillies.